ifremer-bioinformatics/orson/docs/usage.md

 ## BUSCO analysis

-Before annotation processes, if your input file is a transcriptome, ORSON will perform a completness analysis of your transcriptome using [BUSCO](https://busco.ezlab.org/busco_userguide.html).
+Before annotation processes, if your input file is a transcriptome, ORSON can perform a completness analysis of your transcriptome using [BUSCO](https://busco.ezlab.org/busco_userguide.html).

+### `--busco_enable`

+Set to true or false to enable or disable the BUSCO completness analysis of your transcriptome (default = false).

 ### `--lineage`